Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

 See also: Kits/Bundles

 A Bundle is a new product in your inventory based on existing products.
-Bundles can be used to track ingredients of recipes, or Commissions or Wholesale pricing, or any number of things.
+Bundles can be used to track ingredients of recipes, commissions, wholesale pricing, or any number of things.

 For instance, if Bread, Ham, and Cheese are listed in the Products & Variants tab, a Bundle can be created called Ham Sandwich.
-The bundle will display in the point of sale as a separate entry apart from the ingredients.
+The bundle will be displayed at the point of sale as a separate entry apart from the ingredients.

 When the bundle is selected, the corresponding components will also be deducted in the quantities designated for that bundle.
 Learn more